gyrogovernance/science/docs/Findings/Analysis_Kompaneyets.md

 ## The Alignment Aperture: Why "97.9% Closure"

-The 2.1% surplus (m_p ≈ 0.2) represents the aperture through which alignment occurs.
+The 2.1% surplus ( m_a ≈ 0.2) represents the aperture through which alignment occurs.
 Complete closure (100%) would result in both gyrations returning to identity, eliminating memory and preventing observation.
 Zero closure would produce no structure, no coherence, and no observation.
 The 97.9% closure represents optimal alignment between memory and observation.

 This principle manifests across scales.
 In quantum mechanics, the uncertainty principle ensures measurement always involves finite aperture.
 In black hole physics, the event horizon represents a similar threshold where observation becomes impossible due to complete closure.
 In atomic physics, electron orbitals maintain specific angular momentum quanta that prevent collapse while enabling stable observation.